tatsuyai713/lwrcl/rcl_like_wrapper/README.md

 By selecting the appropriate executor based on your application's requirements, you can optimize your Fast DDS application for performance, simplicity, or a balance of both.

-## Node and RCLWNode: Enhanced Node Management
+## Node and Node: Enhanced Node Management

-`Node` and `RCLWNode` provides an abstraction layer for creating and managing nodes within the Fast DDS ecosystem, mirroring the functionality found in ROS 2's `rclcpp::Node`.
+`Node` and `Node` provides an abstraction layer for creating and managing nodes within the Fast DDS ecosystem, mirroring the functionality found in ROS 2's `rclcpp::Node`.
 It simplifies the interaction with the underlying DDS layer, offering a user-friendly interface for developing distributed systems that communicate over DDS.

 ### Key Features